spring-projects/spring-integration-aws/README.md

 With this config you can send a message with the `java.io.File` as `payload` and the `transferManager.upload()` operation will be performed, where the file name is used as a S3 Object key.

 See more information in the `S3MessageHandler` JavaDocs.

+NOTE: The AWS SDK recommends to use `S3CrtAsyncClient` for `S3TransferManager`, therefore an `S3AsyncClient.crtBuilder()` has to be used to achieve respective upload and download requirements.

 ### Outbound Gateway